OpenCMISS-Dependencies2/scotch/README.md

 * With a traditional Makefile:

 CMake installation is easy and straightforward.
 It allows one to compile and install **Scotch** and **PT-Scotch**, depending on flags such as the use of multi-threading and/or MPI.
-The traditional Makefile installation gives additional freedom to perform (cross-)compilation for non-standard systems and configurations.
+The traditional Makefile installation provides additional freedom to perform (cross-)compilation for non-standard systems and configurations.
+Please refer to the `INSTALL.txt` file at the root of the package tree for more information on the use of traditional `Makefile`s.

 Contributing to Scotch
 ----------------------

-To report a bug or discuss potential improvements, You can contact directly the PI at <francois.pellegrini@u-bordeaux.fr>.
+To report a bug or discuss potential improvements, you can contact directly the PI at <francois.pellegrini@u-bordeaux.fr>.
 However, the GitLab environment provides features that are worth taking advantage of, so we recommend you to take the time to use them.
 Before reporting a bug or submitting a patch in the Inria GitLab environment, you will need an account on the server.
 **Please dot not hesitate to send an e-mail to <marc.fuentes@inria.fr> so that we create an account for you on the Inria Gitlab repository**.
 You will then be able to open issues in the bug tracker, request features, or propose patches using the "merge requests" feature.